-The song "Hey Bulldog" was originally "Hey Bullfrog"; the band changed the words after John improvised a dog's bark.
+The song "Hey Bulldog" was originally "Hey Bullfrog"; the band changed the words after Paul improvised a dog's bark.

-"You've Got To Hide Your Love Away" contains a line that is sung as "If she's gone I can't go on feeling two foot small".
-John flubbed the line, which was originally "two foot tall", but they thought that the new line worked better and kept it.
+"You've Got To Hide Your Love Away" contains a line that is sung as "If she's gone, I can't go on, feeling two foot small".
+John flubbed the line, which was originally "two foot tall", but he thought that the new line worked better and kept it.

-In the B-side medley on Abbey Road, at the end of "Polythene Pam" and the start of "She Came in Through the Bathroom Window", John Lennon can be heard saying "We'll listen to that now, hehe" as a reference to the track changing.
-He then says "Oh, look out!" (presumably telling the others to get ready for the new song), and then another (barely audible) voice says "You should-" before the singing starts on "She Came in Through the Bathroom Window".
+In the B-side medley on Abbey Road, at the end of "Polythene Pam" and the start of "She Came In Through the Bathroom Window", John Lennon can be heard saying "We'll listen to that now, hehe" as a reference to the track changing.
+He then says "Oh, look out!" (presumably telling the others to get ready for the new song), and then another (barely audible) voice says "You should-" before "She Came In Through the Bathroom Window" starts.